marco-verbeek/raram-backend/README.md

 GET /api/profile/summary
 POST /api/profile/verificon

 !!
-This tool is not maintainted anymore, as Riot has not responded yet to our mail.
+This tool is not maintainted anymore, please use raram-backend-v2, as its code base is a lot cleaner.

 ## Project setup
 ```